The 15 Best Practices for Apex Code Exchange

 ● Apex triggers within Salesforce are designed to help you automate specific tasks.

-● While writing Apex Trigger,, you should follow the best practice and create one Trigger per object.
+● While writing an Apex trigger, you should follow best practice and create one trigger per object.

-● If you develop multiple Triggers for a single object, you cannot control the execution order if those Triggers run in the same contexts. er object.
+● If you develop multiple triggers for a single object, you cannot control the execution order if those triggers run in the same context. er, object.

 8. Security and sharing in Apex code

-● One of the Apex Code best practice is developers must understand to code secure applications on the Salesforce Platform.
+● One of the Apex Code best practice is that developers must understand how to code secure applications on the Salesforce Platform.

-● Enforcing Object & FLS Permissions in Apex:- Apex doesn’t enforce object-level and field-level permissions by default.
+● Enforcing Object and FLS Permissions in Apex: Apex doesn’t enforce object-level and field-level permissions by default.
 Schema methods, b).
-WITH SECURITY ENFORCED, c).
+WITH security enforced, c).
 Security.stripinaccessible().
 Database operations in user mode (pilot)

 9. Make reusability of Apex code